ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

   3. Settings > BDM Devices > HDD (GPT/MBR): On
 - Make sure a PS2 memory card is inserted, then select `Save Changes` from the main menu.

-### If, after trying the above steps, games still do not appear in the OPL games list and fail to launch from the PSBBN Game Channel, your drive may not be compatible with the exFAT version of OPL.
+### If, after trying the above steps, games still do not appear in the OPL games list and fail to launch from the PSBBN Game Channel, your drive may not be currently compatible with the exFAT version of OPL.

 Possible solutions:
+1. Wait for the OPL bug fix.
+You can learn more and report your issue [here](https://github.com/ps2homebrew/Open-PS2-Loader/issues/1437)
-1. Connect the PS2 HDD/SSD directly to your PC using an internal SATA connection or a different USB adapter, then rerun the PSBBN installer.
+2. Connect the PS2 HDD/SSD directly to your PC using an internal SATA connection or a different USB adapter, then rerun the PSBBN installer
-2. Use a different HDD/SSD and rerun the PSBBN installer.
+3. Try using a different HDD/SSD and rerun the PSBBN installer

 ### Notes on APA-Jail:
 APA-Jail, created and developed by [Berion](https://www.psx-place.com/resources/authors/berion.1431/), enables the PS2's APA partitions to coexist with an exFAT partition.
 This setup allows PSBBN to access the first 128 GB of the HDD/SSD directly.
 The remaining space on the drive is formatted as an exFAT partition, which can be accessed directly on a PC and by a [custom build of Open PS2 Loader](https://github.com/CosmicScale/Open-PS2-Loader-Retro-GEM/tree/psbbn-definitive-ver) on PS2.
 PS2 games in the `ISO` or `ZSO` format are stored on the exFAT partition.